OpenVPN-NL

 Deployment advisory Build Status Notes

-OpenVPN-NL v2.5 2.5.10-nl1 Current (Windows) This release is based on OpenVPN 2.5.10 and mbed TLS 2.16.12 and fixes several vulnerabilities in the Windows version.
-For now, we only provide a Windows installer, but Linux packages will follow shortly.
+2.5.10-nl1 Deprecated (Linux), Current (Windows) This release is based on OpenVPN 2.5.10 and mbed TLS 2.16.12 and fixes several vulnerabilities in the Windows version.

-2.5.6-nl1 Current (Linux), Untrusted (Windows) This release is based on OpenVPN 2.5.6 and mbed TLS 2.16.12.
+2.5.6-nl1 Deprecated (Linux), Untrusted (Windows) This release is based on OpenVPN 2.5.6 and mbed TLS 2.16.12.
 The Windows version is affected by CVE-2024-27459, CVE-2024-24974, CVE-2024-27903 and CVE-2024-1305.

 OpenVPN-NL v1.4 2.4.12-nl1 Deprecated This release is based on OpenVPN 2.4.12 and mbed TLS 2.16.2.
 This release fixes CVE-2022-0547 by aborting when multiple authentication plugins attempt deferred authentication.